 Professional audio recordings will be available of the evening concerts and the final showcase recitals.
-Forms will be available outside the recording studio on campus or you may use the online services to request an audio recording: /music/recordingsvcs/
+Forms will be available outside the recording studio on campus or you may use the online services to request an audio recording: https://www.ithaca.edu/music/recordingsvcs/

-No DVD recordings will be made, but we will allow you to make your own DVD or video recordings of the Showcase Recitals if you wish.
+No DVD recordings will be made by Ithaca College, but you are welcome to record the showcase recitals if you wish.